Information for students

 Anybody can enroll in a study-credit course, but you do not have to perform any study credits.
 Students that perform study credits and those who do not may participate in the same course.
 Common to all the participants is, however, that the course teaches all the issues specified in the learning goals.
 Also such skills that the course description states the students must master before attending the course apply to all the students.
 These skills will not be taught to any of the students during the course.

-If you do not wish to collect study credits but are interested in more goal-oriented studying, you are welcome to participate in the course.
 At the beginning of the course, all participants can still decide whether they want to perform study credits or not.
 An official consent to the performance will be made, but you can revoke your consent during the course if you change your mind.

 A study-credit course is similar to other courses, but it has a more detailed program and goals.
 At the beginning of the course, the teacher will introduce the assessment criteria; that is, what and how well you must master the matters in order to get an accepted performance regarding the course.
 An essential change compared to an ordinary course is that in a study-credit course the teacher assesses more your knowhow and gives you feedback on it.